MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-create-oma-dm-based-vpnv2-profiles.md

 ---
 title: Create OMA-DM based VPNv2 Profiles to Windows 10 devices
-description: 'You can use one of two methods to create OMA-DM based VPNv2 profiles.
-The first method is a managed deployment using Intune to deploy a VPN Device Configuration policy.
-The second method can be used for unmanaged environments using a PowerShell script that leverages the Common Information Model, which creates a WMI session in the user’s context.'
+description: 'You can use one of two methods to create OMA-DM based VPNv2 profiles. '
 services: active-directory
 ms.prod: windows-server-threshold
 ms.technology: networking-ras